 Each then-serving non-employee director received an annual award of RSUs with a targeted value of \$100,000 and the then-serving Lead Independent Director received an additional equity award of RSUs with a value of \$25,000 immediately after the 2024 Annual Meeting.
-The number of shares subject to the RSUs was determined based on the annual equity award value divided by the nine-month trailing average of the closing price of the Company's stock as of the closing price of the Company's stock on the day before the date of grant and rounded up to the nearest full share, resulting in an award of RSUs covering 26,687 shares of our common stock for each non-employee director, with the then-serving Lead Independent Director receiving an additional award of RSUs covering 6,672 shares of our common stock.
-The RSU awards vest over one-year on a quarterly basis, commencing on the date of the annual meeting in June 2024, subject to the non-employee director continuing to provide services to us through each applicable vesting date.
-A non-employee director who is newly appointed to the Board other than in connection with an annual meeting of stockholders will receive a grant of RSUs upon appointment (an "Initial Director Award").
-The number of shares subject to each Initial Director Award is determined based on the annual equity award value divided by the nine-month trailing average of the closing price of the Company's stock on the grant date and rounded up to the nearest full share, but the Initial Director Award is prorated based on the portion of the time period remaining in the one-year period since the last annual meeting.
+The number of shares subject to the RSUs was determined based on the annual equity award value divided by the nine-month trailing average of the closing price of the Company's stock on the day before the date of grant and rounded up to the nearest full share, resulting in an award of RSUs covering 26,687 shares of our common stock for each non-employee director, with the then-serving Lead Independent Director receiving an additional award of RSUs covering 6,672 shares of our common stock.
+The RSU awards vest over one-year on a quarterly basis, commencing on the date of the annual meeting in June 2024, subject to the Board other than in connection with an annual meeting of stockholders will receive a grant of RSUs upon appointment (an "Initial Director Award").
+The number of shares subject to each Initial Director Award is determined based on the annual equity average of the Company's stock on the grant date and rounded up to the nearest full share, resulting in share, but the Initial Director Award is prorated based on the portion of the time period remaining in the one-year period since the last annual meeting.